 Derived from domestic wastewater that has been treated to various grades, recycled water has become more critical due to the state’s growing population, limited potable water resources, and wastewater disposal issues.

 The Clean Water State Revolving Program provides low interest loans for the construction of point source and non-point source water pollution control projects.

-The SWOTC works with the Board of Certification to implement the Operator Certification Program that is established by Chapter 11-61.
+The SWOTC works with the BOC to implement the Operator Certification Program that is established by Chapter 11-61.

 Environmental Management Division

 Hawaii State Department of Health

 54 High Street, Room 300